 - 1. A nationally approved 501(c)(3) organization. - 2.
-The new association for the benefit of the membership, such as for the women's or open championship tournaments or for scholarships.
+The new association to benefit the membership, such as for the women's or open championship tournaments or for scholarships.
 When earmarking funds to benefit the membership, it cannot be for more than a three-year period.